 Additionally, we at Kingfisher measured a 10-kilometer drum of fiber made in the year 2000 and got a 6.3 dB/km measurement.
-So we will use 6 dB/km as our baseline.
+So, we will use 6 dB/km as our baseline.
 Previous tests produced quite similar results.
 Note this is many times the loss at, for example, 1310 nm, so this light cannot go very far.

 One other important point: High-power VFLs are available only at 650 nm, not 635 nm.
 Any discussion of so-called “long-range VFL” must usefully be about 650 nm.
 The highest-powered 635-nm VFLs now available are only about -2 dBm.
 Therefore, what follows discusses 650 nm only.

 In strong ambient sunlight, light often cannot be seen leaking through the side of the fiber bend at all, so using a VFL for fault-finding in daylight may not produce any useful result.
 We conducted our tests in a typical office environment with fluorescent lighting.
-We either used just this fluorescent lighting, or cupped our hands over the fiber to provide reasonable shade.
+We either used just this fluorescent lighting or cupped our hands over the fiber to provide reasonable shade.

 This procedure raises some interesting points.
 For example, trying to conduct fault finding on outside plant cabling would benefit from having a hut over the expected problem area to provide shade.
 If trying to find a fault indoors, it is helpful to turn down the lighting.
 The eye is better able to pick up a blinking light, so all our tests used a flashing VFL.

 The worst “fluoro lit bend sensitivity” was on 3-mm yellow patch lead, at -16 dBm.
-The best sensitivity was on 900-μ (uncolored) fiber, at -20 dBm with cupped hands.
+The best sensitivity was on 900-μ (uncoloured) fiber, at -20 dBm with cupped hands.
 Shifting between 3-mm yellow patch lead and 900-μ fiber only caused a 4-dB (<1 km range) variation in our bend-sensitivity tests.
-However, some other patch-lead pigments can actually absorb all the red light.
+However, some other patch-lead pigments can absorb all the red light.
 Shifting from “fluoro” to “cupped hands” ambient light caused about 4 to 7 dB of variation.
-Certainly there is some “operator error” here, and that’s only to be expected because an exact bend radius is rarely repeated.
-We bent pretty hard!
+Certainly, there is some “operator error” here, and that’s only to be expected because an exact bend radius is rarely repeated.
+We bent hard!

 This is a practical way to check continuity.
 We used two methods: 1) naked eye, and 2) a microscope with no visible wavelength filter.
-Actually, this raises an important issue: A microscope with no visible filter is highly dangerous for any VFL above Class 2 (5 mW).
-So we would not recommend users to use such a scope, but we did this for the sake of completeness.
+This raises an important issue: A microscope with no visible filter is highly dangerous for any VFL above Class 2 (5 mW).
+So, we would not recommend users to use such a scope, but we did this for the sake of completeness.
 For safety, we’d recommend that scopes be fitted with a red safety filter so that users’ eyes are protected from any VFL.

 The difference between using the naked eye and using a microscope was approximately 7 dB, which translates to roughly 1 km of range.
 With the naked eye, the sensitivity was 57 dBm.
 Although we did not test it, it is easy to deduce that a “blob” of light from a break will be theoretically visible at about this level, minus 4 to 7 dB of plastic absorption.
-However, this is an extremely weak level, which would be too hard to see in practice if users are searching around a wiring closet, etc. So we put a vague number of about -40 dBm on this one, because it may be hard to “shade” the cable run.
+However, this is an extremely weak level, which would be too hard to see in practice if users are searching around a wiring closet, etc. So, we put a vague number of about -40 dBm on this one, because it may be hard to “shade” the cable run.

-A number of other variables should be considered, such as:
+Several other variables should be considered, such as:

-- The exact attenuation of fiber under test
+- The exact attenuation of fiber under test.

-- Ambient light condition
+- Ambient light condition.

-- User actions
+- User actions.

-- Test type
+- Test type.

-- Cable pigments absorbing light
+- Cable pigments absorbing light.

 These are all essentially unknowns, and all they are ever going to do is degrade performance.
 In practice this means that trying to use a VFL toward the limit of its theoretical range discussed here may be an unrewarding experience.
 Given that fault finding is usually not an easy task, this is perhaps not altogether unexpected.
-It does, however, mean that you’d want some alternative fault finding tools available if needed, such as a clip-on fiber identifier or an OTDR.
+It does, however, mean that you’d want some alternative fault-finding tools available if needed, such as a clip-on fiber identifier or an OTDR.

 Once you understand the implications of 6-dB/km attenuation, a lot of often-confusing side issues can be safely ignored.
 The resulting best-case performance is summarized here.
 Actual performance may be a lot worse in many cases, but it’s highly unlikely to be much better.